h-sadoghi/HomePage/Course/PatternRecognition/Introduction/README.md

         y = df.iloc[:, 4].values
         plt.plot(x,y,'.r')
 ```
+Also activity recognition from other view can be see in this my paper.
+Activity Recognition In Smart Home Using Weighted Dempster-Shafer Theory
+Hadi Sadoghi Yazdi and et.al. - Int.
+J. Smart Home, 2013

 Data shared by individuals on social platforms like Flickr, 500px, Telegram, WhatsApp, Instagram, etc., can be valuable for analysis and decision-making in providing solutions for a better life.
 Nowadays, processing such data requires learning systems that are trainable.
 This book covers the necessary topics for such systems, typically focusing on fundamental principles and mathematics needed in pattern recognition learning discussions.
 The learning process involves issues such as data type, data application to the learning system, learning model, learning cost function, and system generalizability, which will be gradually introduced in the pattern recognition course over time.
 In this course, the focus is mainly on the following sections:

 1. **Dataset** (Captured from sensors)